Huijiro/portifolio/src/posts/proud-work.md

 **Yes, I join servers that do +18 content, in this case specific is a VRChat +18 Server.**

-There's mostly only one person important to this history, my coworker in the bot system and server owner, Max.
+There's mostly only one person important to this history, my coworker in the Bot system and server owner, Max.

 When I joined the server I noticed that the server had a custom Bot that did a bunch of management and other things, to help the owner to manage the (at the time) 5000+ members.
 Things like banning, giving warnings, keeping track of XP, and some very specific stuff for the server.